kzr8/moe-junyuanpri/_departments/English Language.md

 In this quiz competition, students pit their wits against one another to answer questions on children’s books ranging from classics to comics.

 ![](/images/English7.png)

+### **EVENTS**

+##### **Library Festival**

+During Library Festival, pupils can look forward to playing games that are tied to a theme during recess at the library.
+Games were also conducted in their Mother Tongue languages.
+We hope to spark pupils' curiosity about the wonderful world of books through these exciting activities.

+In year 2019, the theme was on “STEAM”.
+Students had a chance to engage in literacy activities such as: Books Come to Life, Puppet Storytelling, Feed the Sharks and The 3E.

+*2019 Library Week - “The World of STEAM"*